 The experience highlighted to me just how differently I think from a native speaker of Korean in some respects, and that if I want to speak as naturally as they do one day, I’m going to need a lot of exposure to native content that will help provide insights on how Koreans actually think and see things.
 But there’s only so much you can learn from K-drama and Youtube videos.
 And there are conversations and situations you most likely won’t be able to experience without living in Korea – whining about wedding plans, getting mad at a classmate for not remembering your name (spoiler alert!), talking about a decade-old feud with an ex-friend from college…

 That’s where this book comes in.
 It offers interesting, organic conversations that you can actually see yourself having in your native language (or in Korean, if you were to move to Korea).
 You’ll discover new ways to say things, and new things to talk about.
 The scenarios are also really fun to roleplay, if you have a language exchange partner to practice with.
 I personally have a lot of fun just roleplaying all the characters by myself, by reading it out loud like a radio play.

-If you are already living in Korea, though, this book will provide you amazingly native-sounding expressions that you can impress your friends with.
+If you are already living in Korea, though, this book offers amazingly native-sounding expressions that you can impress your friends with.
 All in all, the book is a great investment no matter how you look at it.
 Personally, I think it’s worth every buck.